The fourth generation version of Kia's Rio supermini has been rejuvenated. Jonathan Crouch takes a look.

 This improved version of the fourth generation Rio certainly looks more distinctive.
 The refreshed design retains the car's iconic 'tiger-nose' grille, narrowed for a more focused appearance and matched by a lower, wider front bumper and distinctive new fog lamp housing.
 These changes give the front of the car a smoother, yet more purposeful appearance, imbuing it with a more confident stance on the road.
 All models now feature new full LED headlamps with integral running lights.
 As before, the grille is integrated with bi-function headlights, sculpted for a sharp look and featuring a U-shaped LED daytime running light signature.
 In profile, a relatively lengthy, balanced stance is achieved with a long bonnet and long front overhang, a thin quite upright C-pillar and a relatively short rear overhang.
 Inside, the main update is a larger 8.0-inch centre-dash touchscreen, plus there's a higher-resolution 4.2-inch digital display in the driver's instrument cluster.
 This improved Rio is also now available with a new interior customisation option in the form of a blue colour pack.
 This adds a dash of colour and flair to the cabin, with coloured seat bolsters, dashboard and door arm rests, matched with contrast stitching.
 And in the rear?
 Well as usual with a car of this kind, you'd certainly struggle to fit three fully-sized folk across the rear bench, though if that was ever necessary, the low centre transmission tunnel would make things a little easier.
 Let's finish with a few words on bootspace.
 The tailgate is light to lift and reveals a 325-litre luggage area that's still one of the very largest in the supermini segment.
 The load bay is well shaped too, with little intrusion either from the wheelarches or the suspension turrets.
 With the rear bench lowered, the area provided isn't quite flat but it is reasonably spacious with 980-litres of fresh air on offer.

-Rio pricing hasn't changed too much, so as before, this car sits in the £13,000 to £19,000 bracket.
+Rio pricing hasn't changed too much, so as before, this car sits in the £13,500 to £21,000 bracket.
 That might sound a lot but most variants will be sold in the £15,000 to £17,000 bracket, which makes this one of the more affordable Fiesta-sized superminis out there.
 As before, the sales focus for the UK will be on the five-door bodystyle.
-The line-up here is mainly based around '1', '2' and 'GT Line' trim levels.
+The line-up here is based around '1', '2', '3'and 'GT Line' trim levels.
 As before, equipment levels are strong.
 Kia's keen to talk about this updated model's larger 8.0-inch touchscreen display, which is fitted to plusher versions and offers Display Audio or Satellite Navigation packages depending on vehicle specification.
 This set-up uses the brand's innovative 'Phase II' UVO Connect telematics system and offers wireless Apple CarPlay and Android Auto smartphone-mirroring, negating the need for owners to connect their smartphone via a cable.
 This upgraded Rio features several of Kia's latest camera safety Advanced Driving Assistance Systems.
 These include Forward Collision-Avoidance Assist (FCA) with pedestrian, vehicle and cyclist recognition, plus Lane Keeping Assist (LKA), Driver Attention Warning (DAW) and Blind Collision Warning (BCW).
 Also available is Blind-Spot Collision-Avoidance Assist (BCA), Intelligent Speed Limit Warning (ISLW), Smart Cruise Control (SCC) and Lane Following Assist (LFA).
 The Rio also features Rear Cross-Traffic Collision-Avoidance Assist (RCCA) and Rear Occupant Alert (ROA).

 It's easy to see why Kia is one of the fastest growing car makers in the world, doubling its global sales over the last few years thanks to a range of models now seriously troubling the European market's established players.
 Here's another one that'll add to their concerns, smartly styled and class-leadingly spacious and efficient.
 As a result, it can now compete head-on with its mainstream rivals and betters many of them.
 This then, is a car that has come of age.
 No longer is it a supermini you'd recommend largely because of generous equipment or a modest asking price.
 True, it still isn't the sharpest handling car in its class and there are a few rivals with classier cabins.
 None though, are more practical or more refined and few have a nicer ride - another of the reasons why this could be considered a smart alternative to a larger Focus-class family hatchback.
 If you're thinking of buying in this segment, then you probably won't be considering this car as an option.
 But take it from us, you probably should be.